brandonek15/relationship_pricing/README.md

-Here is the documentation for the code:
+Here is the documentation for the code for the relationship pricing project with Ben Marrow.
+Paper draft found here  https://drive.google.com/file/d/1VwQHZtmIhu1xTu2nkvMf5uSsrWCb4Yde/view

 Python Code:
 •	Relationship_main: everything goes through this file, and it calls all of the other programs.